 - Orion ring welder

 Took Magic puts a hard, rubbery coating on the ends of tools.
 I dip my pliers in it so I don’t scratch my rings and so I can keep a good grip on the rings.
 I think this is necessary for producing quality chainmaille.
 If you’re using coated, plated, or anodized wire of any type, this will also keep your pliers from scratching off the outer surface.

 Tool Magic does wear down and become frayed after a while (20 – 40 minutes, depending on the piece).
 When it does, I peel it off and re-dip the pliers.
 It takes about 2 hours to dry, so I keep 6 pairs of pliers (3 sets).
 This lets me keep going while one pair is drying.

 A jar lasts quite a while because a single coating doesn’t use very much.
 Just make sure to stir it very well before using.
 It is available from many sources and shouldn’t cost more than $5 – $8 dollars.

 I picked this pad up in the beading section of a local hobby store.
 Apparently, they’re pretty common for beaders.
 They work great for chainmaille, too.
 The rings don’t roll around, and the pad is just “mushy” enough that I can use an open ring to hook underneath closed rings, which makes picking up rings a lot easier.
 Cost: about a dollar or two.

-This is an absolute must for me.
 The light is decent, and the magnifier helps me see whether my rings are closing properly, both vertically and laterally.
 The magnifier is also good for making sure I’m weaving the rings through the correct openings.
 Overall, this magnifying lamp has improved my weaving speed and the quality of the finished pieces.
 The cost was about $30.